- Clean Technology

 Linde Engineering designs and manufactures heat exchangers of various types (coil wound, plate fin) that can be applied advantageously for high temperature thermal energy storage systems

-In this project we collaborate with the German Aerospace Center (DLR), one of the world’s leading research institutes on thermal energy storage.
-We will develop a latent-sensible heat storage unit based on molten salt and extruded heat exchanger tubes in order to reversibly store the enthalpy of superheated steam.
-This shall facilitate thermal energy storage in concentrating solar power plants with “direct steam generation” (DSG) in the solar receivers, but also energy recovery in industrial processes or flexibilization of combined heat and power production.
-The project is funded by the German Federal Ministry for Economic Affairs and Energy.
+In the DSG-STORE project we collaborated with the German Aerospace Center (DLR), one of the world’s leading research institutes on thermal energy storage.
+We developed a latent heat storage unit based on molten salt and extruded heat exchanger tubes in order to reversibly store the enthalpy of superheated steam or other fluids.
+This allows to facilitate thermal energy storage in concentrating solar power plants with “direct steam generation” (DSG) in the solar receivers, but also energy recovery in industrial processes or flexibilization of combined heat and power production.
+The project was funded by the German Federal Ministry for Economic Affairs and Energy.
 For further information click here.